 The best way to open a bottle of bubbly, period.
 Made famous by Napoleon and a surefire way to win over everybody at your next party.
 You can learn more about it here.

 The poorly named title for wine negatively affected by smoke from fires.
 We suggest “smoke impact” in its place.
+In small doses, the effects can be interesting.
+Too much, and it’s like drinking an ash tray.

 Sulfur dioxide, which occurs naturally and is often added in the process to prevent spoilage.
 Read all about ‘em here.

-The mouth-drying, structure-enhancing stuff that comes from the stems, seeds (aka pips) and skins of grapes.
+The mouth-drying, structure-enhancing stuff that comes from the stems, seeds (aka pips), and skins of grapes.

 The much-debated t-word essentially means the ability of a wine to reflect where its grown through unique flavors and characteristics.